marsupialtail/quokka/docs/docs/different.md

 Quokka is a lot faster, or aims to be.
 I don't have benchmark numbers here, though I have found these systems to be slower than Spark.

 On the other hand, Quokka does not aim to support things like machine learning training (Dask), or dataframe pivots (Modin).
 Quokka also doesn't seek to religiously obey the Pandas API, whose eager execution model I think is incompatible with performance in modern systems.
-Dr. Petersohn will say Quokka then doesn't offer a "dataframe" API.
-I agree -- that's not Quokka's goal.

 ##Pandas/Polars/DuckDB

 You should be using these solutions if you have less than 100GB of data.
 Pandas is the starter pack for data scientists, but I really encorage people to check out Polars, which is a Rust/Arrow-based implementation with pretty much the same API that's **A LOT FASTER**.
-I sponsor Polars on Github, and maybe you should too.
 Of course if all you want to do is SQL, then DuckDB can be a good choice.

 Quokka is heavily integrated with Polars.
-Indeed in Quokka, if you attempt to read a data source with less than 10MB of data, it will be materialized directly as a Polars Dataframe because that's probably what you want to do anyways.
-Quokka's core abstraction is simply a stream of Polars Dataframes.
+It also uses a lot of DuckDB for single node computation.

 ##Ray Data/DaFt/PetaStorm